The Good-Girl-Bad-Girl Diet Dilemma

 Instead, aim to eat well most of the time, take steps to avoid overeating, and splurge strategically:

-- If there’s a bad-girl food you love, have it when you really want it
+• If there’s a bad-girl food you love, then have it, but only when you really want it.
+Save your calories for when they really matter.

-- If there’s a bad-girl food you can take or leave, leave it.
+• If there’s a bad-girl food you can take or leave, then always leave it.
+Save your calories for the really good stuff.

 I don’t think there’s any other way.
 You can’t have good girl without bad girl.
 They’re a twin set.